Valerius/lidar-reader/README.md

 # lidar-reader
-This program aims to read UBH files, produced by a LIDAR.
+This program reads UBH files, produced by a LIDAR.